NanthiniLJ/SeleniumFrameworkOrangeHRM/README.md

       Tests will execute and results will be shown

 Test Reports:
-    Test execution reports are genrated using TestNG
+    Test execution reports are genrated using TestNG and Extent Reports

 Author:
     Nanthini LJ
     Senior QA Engineer|Automation Enthusiast

 Future Enhancements:
-    Integrate Extent Reports
     Add CI/CD using Jenkins
     Parallel Execution